ekr/tls13-spec/draft-ietf-tls-tls13.md

 weaker anti-replay defense because of the difficulty of reliably storing and retrieving the received ClientHello messages.
-In many such systems, it is impractical to have globally consistent storage of of all the received ClientHellos.
+In many such systems, it is impractical to have globally consistent storage of all the received ClientHellos.
 Such servers have two primary options.
 The stronger design is to have a single storage zone be authoritative for a given ticket and refuse 0-RTT for that